"A Structural Approach Rooted in a System of Turns"

 For people who want to learn about Argentine Tango dance in depth ...
 Welcome!

-Contradictions in the tango encyclopedia, and the role of good fortune in avoiding the handicap they inculcate in the minds and the body of a tango dancer.
+Contradictions in the tango encyclopedia, and the role of good fortune in avoiding the handicap they inculcate.

-When I started taking Argentine tango dance classes in 2003, and for a good two years afterwards, I often got confusing and contradictory information and instruction, not least from very famous teachers from Buenos Aires.
+When I started taking Argentine tango dance classes in 2003, and for a good two years afterwards, I often got confusing and contradictory information and instruction, not least from very famous teachers, including from Buenos Aires.
 Going to each class was like opening a new page in a thousand-page encyclopedia; randomly, haphazardly.
-The entries on different pages were inconsistent, confusing, and very often contradictory.
+The entries on different pages were inconsistent, confusing, and often contradictory.
 Most of my classmates did not care.
-Today the situation is still the same most places most of the time.
+Today in many places the situation is not much different.
 Fortunately for me, I was frequently travelling on business, and wherever I went I looked up tango teachers.
-During a fateful trip to New Orleans, I found Alberto Paz and Valorie Hart, who showed me how easy it is to become handicapped in learning tango dancing, and what the dancer needs to do and learn to avoid that misfortune.
+During a fateful trip to New Orleans, I found Alberto Paz and Valorie Hart, who showed me how easy it is to become handicapped in learning tango dancing, and what the dancer needs to learn to avoid it.

 Consider these two quintessential tango clichés: